fajarnnn/sd-webui-reforge-classic/README.md

 - [X] Some **built-in** Scripts
 - [X] The `test` scripts
 - [X] `Photopea` and `openpose_editor` *(ControlNet)*
+- [X] Unix `.sh` launch scripts
+    - You can still use this WebUI by copying a launch script from another working WebUI; I just don't want to maintain them...

 #### Optimizations

 - [X] **[Freedom]** Natively integrate the `SD1` and `SDXL` logics
     - no longer `git` `clone` any repository on fresh install
     - no more random hacks and monkey patches
+- [X] No longer install `open-clip` twice
 - [X] Fix memory leak when switching checkpoints
 - [X] Clean up the `ldm_patched` *(**ie.** `comfy`)* folder
 - [X] Remove unused `cmd_args`